-- A signed Construction Compliance Certificate, approved by the Technical Approval Authority - A Maintenance Manual incorporating the CDM Health and Safety File accepted by WCC Bridge Maintenance, Annex 7.6 - Easements and licenses permitting access to private land to enable future inspection and maintenance activities - Details of Drainage Outfall Agreements, including rights to maintain drainage assets on private land or private assets serving the highway drainage - A Principal Pre-opening Inspection Report to CS 450, produced by WCC Bridge Maintenance
+- A signed Construction Compliance Certificate, approved by the Technical Approval Authority. - A Maintenance Manual incorporating the CDM Health & Safety File accepted by WCC Bridge Maintenance.
+Appendix 7F

+- Easements and licenses permitting access to private land to enable future inspection and maintenance activities. - Details of Drainage Outfall Agreements, including Rights to maintain drainage assets on private land or private assets serving the highway drainage. - A Principal Pre-opening Inspection Report to CS 450, produced by WCC Bridge Maintenance.

-Finally, once WCC is in receipt of these documents, the Commuted Sums for future maintenance are paid by the developer and the County Council takes ownership of the completed works.
+Finally, once Warwickshire County Council is in receipt of these documents, Commuted Sums for Future Maintenance are paid by the Developer and the Warwickshire County Council takes ownership of the completed works.

-7.8.2 Adoption of Existing Structures
+Adoption of Existing Structures

 The adoption of existing structures is agreed through a bespoke agreement of sale.
-The terms of such agreements are drawn up and agreed between the respective parties on a case-by-case basis.
-Before considering the adoption of any existing structure, the seller will first demonstrate to the Highway Authority's satisfaction the structure is in use by the public and can reasonably be considered part of the public highway.
+The terms of such agreements are drawn up and agreed between the respective parties on a case by case basis.
+Before considering the adoption of any existing structure, the seller will first demonstrate to the Highway Authorities satisfaction that the structure is in use by the public and can reasonably be considered part of the public highway.

-The seller will commission Warwickshire County Council Bridge Maintenance to perform a Transfer Inspection in accordance with CS 450 and, where appropriate, a structural assessment to determine the structure is in good condition and working order and has sufficient capacity to support the highway to assessment loading for the classification of the road or footpath carried by it.
+The Seller will commission Warwickshire County Council Bridge Maintenance to perform a Transfer Inspection in accordance with CS 450 and where appropriate a structural assessment to determine that it the structure in good condition and working order and has sufficient capacity to support the highway to assessment loading for the classification of the road or footpath carried by it.

-The seller will then either agree to remedy any defects identified by the inspection or allow for their remediation within a Commuted Sum for Future Maintenance.
+The Seller will then either agree to remedy any defects identified by the inspection or allow for their remediation within a Commuted Sum for Future Maintenance.
 The Commuted Sum is calculated in accordance with guidance provided by the Association of Directors of Environment, Economy Planning and Transport (ADEPT) and included within the terms of the associated agreement of sale.

-As part of the Agreement of Sale, the developer will be required to provide a Maintenance Manual.
-Details of the contents of this document can be found in Annex 7.6.
+As part of the Agreement of Sale, the Developer will be required to provide a Maintenance Manual.
+Details of the contents of this document can be found in Appendix 7F.